alexbfree/thesis/src/chapter-10.md

 |:--|
 | Her work with colleagues on the 'connected baby bottle' illustrates how treating data as a design material creates a novel iterative user-centred development of new capabilities [@bogers2016].
 In HDR terms, I theorise that what this material should _be_ is _human information_ - life information and ecosystem information [[7.2](#7.2)].
 Data useability therefore calls for the creation of systems that enable **human information to be treated as a material**.|

-### Design Insight 4: Ecosystem Information is an Antidote to Digital Life Complexity
+### Principle 4: Ecosystem Information is an Antidote to Digital Life Complexity

 <span class="editnote">Add challenge to prior thinking: As senior Microsoft official Craig Mundie has said, ‘today, there is simply so much data being collected, in so many ways, that it is practically impossible to give people a meaningful way to keep track of all the information about them that exists out there, much less to consent to its collection in the first place’ (Mundie 2014) Mundie, C. 2014, March/April.
 Privacy pragmatism.
 Foreign Affairs.
 Retrieved from http://www.
 foreignaffairs.com/articles/140741/craig-mundie/privacy-pragmatism .</span>